piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Staff and startups in space sporadically.
 No scheduled events.

 # Engaging mentors in an accelerator class
+So that all makes sense.
+But there's an awful lot of mentoring in there.
+How does that stuff start to happen?

 At PIE, we experimented with a number of different means of activating mentors as they engaged with startups.
 How we worked with the mentors depended on both the mentor preference as well as the startup's or founder's immediate needs.

-We’ll take you through each of these elements from least amount of engagement to most engagement between founder and mentor.
+We’ll take you through each of these elements from least amount of engagement to most engagement between founder and mentor:

+- Presentation with Q&A
+- Workshops
+- Speed dating
+- Matchmaking

 ## Presentation with Q&A
 Often the least taxing — but still incredibly valuable — way to engage mentors is to have them present in front of the class of startups in a lecture format, followed by substantial time for questions after the presentation.